Tushar-Mukherjee/Book_Sales_analysis_using_SQL/README.md

-# Book_Sales_analysis_using_SQL
+📌 Overview

-This project focuses on analyzing book sales data using SQL.
-The goal is to extract meaningful insights from book sales, customer trends, and order patterns stored in a relational database.
-The dataset includes books, customers, and orders, allowing for comprehensive analysis.
+This project focuses on analyzing book sales data using SQL to extract meaningful insights.
+The dataset includes details such as book titles, authors, genres, sales figures, and customer demographics.
+The goal is to provide data-driven insights to improve sales strategies and business decisions.

-Executed a comprehensive SQL-based analysis of book sales using books.csv, customers.csv, and orders.csv datasets.
-Performed data cleaning, transformation, and normalization to ensure data integrity.
-Developed basic and advanced SQL queries, including JOINs, aggregate functions and subqueries, to extract meaningful insights on customer behavior, sales trends, and top-performing books.
-Created optimized queries for performance efficiency and provided actionable recommendations for business growth.
+🗃️ Dataset

+The dataset consists of the following tables:

+books: Contains book details such as title, author, genre, and price.

+sales: Records each sale, including book ID, quantity sold, revenue, and date of sale.

+customers: Stores customer demographics like age, gender, and location.

+stores: Lists store locations and performance metrics.

+🎯 Key Objectives

+Identify bestselling books and top authors.

+Analyze sales trends across different time periods.

+Examine the impact of genre popularity on revenue.

+Evaluate customer purchasing behavior.

+Compare sales across different locations.